14th May 2012 Food

 and Climate Change

-Noah Diffenbaugh and colleagues at Stanfrod University have found
+Noah Diffenbaugh and colleagues at Stanford University have found

 that corn prices in the US are made even more sensitive to climate